bluerobotics/bluerobotics.github.io/fathom/index.md

 	<img src="/fathom/cad/tether-tutorial-8.PNG" class="img-responsive" style="max-width:700px"  />

-7. Seperate out the white Dacron fibers from the conductor bundle.

-8. Cut off the all white fibers and plastic wrap at the jacket.
+7. Separate out the white Dacron fibers from the conductor bundle and cut off the all white fibers and plastic wrap at the jacket.

 	<img src="/fathom/cad/tether-tutorial-9.PNG" class="img-responsive" style="max-width:700px"  />

+## Stripped the Twisted Pairs

-9. Find a stranded pair and grab it near the end.
+9. Take a jacketed, twisted pair and grab it near the end.

 	<img src="/fathom/cad/tether-tutorial-10.PNG" class="img-responsive" style="max-width:700px"  />

-10. Use a knife split the pair.
-You don't have to cut very far, then you can pull apart with your fingers or pliers.
+10. Use a knife to split the pair.
+Cut 5 to 10 mm and then you can pull the wires apart using your fingers or pliers.

 	<img src="/fathom/cad/tether-tutorial-11.PNG" class="img-responsive" style="max-width:700px"  />

-11. Cut the excess binding.
+11. Cut the excess clear jacket.

 	<img src="/fathom/cad/tether-tutorial-12.PNG" class="img-responsive" style="max-width:700px"  />